UH St. John Medical Center, A Five-Star Rated Hospital in Westlake, OH

 Since opening in 1981, University Hospitals St. John Medical Center has remained committed to providing the residents of western Cuyahoga and eastern Lorain counties with excellent health care in a faith-based Catholic hospital setting.
 This non-profit, acute care hospital in Westlake, Ohio, is a 204-bed full-service facility, offering comprehensive medical and surgical care for children and adults.

-Services include a 24-hour emergency room, urology care, orthopedics, neurology and a family birth center.
-We also offers onsite diagnostic imaging and lab services, and a range of other services for our patients, families and visitors.
+We also offer onsite diagnostic imaging and lab services, and a range of other services for our patients, families and visitors.

 History of UH St. John, a Catholic Hospital